 No products in the cart.

-My friend Joselyn is a stellar example of someone who has used bariatric surgery to the fullest intent and value.
+My good friend Joselyn is a stellar example of someone who has used bariatric surgery to the fullest intent and value.
 She has completely changed her life and is one of the most grounded and centered people I know.
 She also happens to be a wonderful cook who can turn out some amazing food for the Jewish holidays and I was fortunate in that she shared her delicious and melt in your mouth tender brisket recipe with me, which inspired this version.

 Braised Tender Brisket of Beef with Tzimmes